20 Java professionals you need to follow on Twitter

-Through social media, blogging, speaking at international Java events, members of the Java community have helped make what Java is today.
+Through social media, blogging and speaking at international Java events, members of the Java community have helped to make what Java is today.

 We’ve searched the Twittersphere for some of the leading Java professionals.
 These people were identified based on a couple of factors, including tweeted topics, followers, and their contribution to the Java community based on their past and current projects.

-Make sure you check out their blogs, follow them on Twitter and spread the word about these fantastic experts.
+Make sure you check out their blogs, follow them on Twitter and spread the word about each of these fantastic experts.

-Joshua Bloch is known to have written one of the most influential books in the Java industry – ‘Effective Java,’ with the 2nd edition launched at the JavaOne conference back in 2008.
+Joshua is known to have written one of the most influential books in the Java industry—‘Effective Java’— with the second edition launched at the JavaOne conference in 2008.

-‘Effective Java’ is a book recommended for all developers to read as Joshua explains the simplicity of the message he tries to convey through the book.
+‘Effective Java’ is considered recommended reading for all developers as Joshua explains the simplicity of the message he tries to convey through the book.

 In an interview with DZone, Joshua summarises one message on the value of his book: “Always strive to write simple, clear, and correct programs.
 It is penny wise and pound foolish to do otherwise.
 Style does matter.
 It pays real dividends in terms of correctness, usability, robustness, and maintainability.
 Also, it’s way more fun to write good programs than bad ones.”

-With a grand following of over 212k followers, Martin is a renowned author and speaker on the design of enterprise software.
+With over 212k followers, Martin is a renowned author and speaker on the design of enterprise software.
 Martin started working with software back in the 80s and specialised in bringing objects to business information systems using Smalltalk and C++.
 Now he specialises in Java, C#, and Ruby.

-Martin has authored 7 books to date including ‘Patterns of Enterprise Application Architecture’, which describes some of the common patterns he has experienced when developing enterprise applications.
-The book won a Software Development Productivity aware and a ‘best Java book’ award from javaworld.com.
+Martin has authored seven books to date including ‘Patterns of Enterprise Application Architecture’, which describes some of the common patterns he has experienced when developing enterprise applications.
+The book won a Software Development Productivity award and a ‘best Java book’ award from javaworld.com.

 As a JavaOne rockstar, Arun is one of the founding members of the Java EE team and a Java User Group (JUG) leader in San Francisco’s Bay Area.
 His experience has influenced the younger generation, notably at the Devoxx conference, where he founded the Devoxx4Kids.